 Rationale:

-The release of LM mosquitoes may have a negative impact on the target and other species, such as:
+The release of LMMs may have a negative impact on the target and other species, such as:

-New or more vigorous pests, especially those that have adverse effects on human health: (i) The released LM mosquitoes may not function as expected.
-Gene silencing or production failures could result in the release of non-sterile or competent mosquitoes and thus increase the vector population or disease transmission. (ii) The released LM mosquitoes could transmit another disease more efficiently.
-Such diseases might include yellow fever, chikungunya, etc. (iii) Suppression of the target mosquito might enable another vector species to increase and result in higher levels of the target disease or a new disease in humans.
-These include other mosquitoes and vectors of other diseases. (iv) The released LM mosquitoes might become nuisance pests (v) The released LM mosquitoes might cause other pest problems to become more serious, including agricultural pests and other pests that affect other valued human activities.
+New or more vigorous pests, especially those that have adverse effects on human health: (i) The released LMMs may not function as expected.
+Gene silencing or production failures could result in the release of non-sterile or competent mosquitoes and thus increase the vector population or disease transmission. (ii) The released LMMs could transmit another disease more efficiently.
+Such diseases might include yellow fever, chikungunya, etc. (iii) Suppression of the target mosquito might lead to niche replacement, i.e. enable another vector species to fill the empty niche, which may in turn result in higher levels of the target disease or a new disease in humans.
+Rigorous monitoring prior to, during and after the trials can help determine if replacement with a different vector species could be realised. (iv) The released LMMs might become nuisance pests. (v) The released LMMs might cause other pest problems to become more serious, including agricultural pests and other pests that affect other valued human activities.

 Harm to or loss of other species.
-The released LM mosquitoes might cause other valued non-pest species (for instance fishes the mechanism how this could come about is not immediately clear) to become less abundant.
+The released LMMs might cause other valued non-pest species (for instance fishes the mechanism how this could come about is not immediately clear) to become less abundant.
 These include species of economic, cultural, and/or social importance such as wild foods, iconic species and endangered species.
-Ecological effects might result from competitive release if the target mosquito is reduced or from trophic consequences of species that rely on mosquitoes for food during some specific time of the year.
-Effects might also occur if (i) the target mosquito was also transmitting a disease to another animal species, (ii) the released LM mosquitoes transmit a disease of another animal species more efficiently, or (iii) a vector of an animal disease was released from ecological control by the reduction of the target mosquito.
-Sterile interspecific matings between released LM mosquitoes and other mosquito species could disrupt the population dynamics of these other species leading to harm or loss of valued ecological species.
+Ecological effects might result from competitive release if the target mosquito is reduced, or from trophic consequences of species that rely on mosquitoes for food during some specific time of the year.
+Effects might also occur if (i) the target mosquito was also transmitting a disease to another animal species, (ii) the released LMMs transmit a disease of another animal species more efficiently, or (iii) a vector of an animal disease was released from ecological control by the reduction of the target mosquito.
+Sterile inter-specific matings between the released LMMs and other mosquito species could disrupt the population dynamics of these other species leading to harm or loss of valued ecological species.
+The released LMMs might also degrade valued ecosystem processes such as pollination.

 Disruption of ecological communities and ecosystem processes.
-The ecological communities in the ephemeral, small aquatic habitats occupied by the vector mosquitoes targeted with LM mosquitoes are unlikely to be greatly disrupted beyond the possibilities already addressed above under “harm to or loss of other species.”
-However, if the released LM mosquitoes were to inhabit more natural habitats, such as tree-holes, disruption of the associated community is a possibility.
-The released LM mosquitoes might degrade some valued ecosystem process.
-This might include processes such as pollination or support of normal ecosystem functioning.
-These processes are often referred to as ecosystem services.
-However, the valued processes may be culturally or socially specific.
+The ecological communities in the ephemeral, small aquatic habitats occupied by the vector mosquitoes targeted with LMMs are unlikely to be greatly disrupted beyond the possibilities already addressed above under “harm to or loss of other species.”

 Points to consider: